BrianHCombes/SelfEd-Tutorial-Javascript/Javascript-Functions-Anonymous/README.md

 Had a brief moment where I needed to brush up on anonymous functions.
 Found this great Noah Stokes tutorial (listed in Tutorial Links).
 He gets reasonably complex at the end of his tutorial.
 I plan to write some SelfEd code based on his example (hopefully soon).
 For now, his tutorial is all that's needed.

+03/05/2017
+In selling off a client's grow gear I used ng-repeat to display rows of images and captions.
+The data array that ng-repeat is accessing is an array of objects.
+The caption property is normally a string.
+But I replaced a couple of captions with self executing anonymous functions.
+The functions have return statements and **VOILA!** the return values are displayed as the caption property.
+See **Project-TTD-Grow-Gear-Sale** project where I'm deploying this with the intent of accessing outside data.